Welcome to Cyceron

 - The rooms and bedrooms necessary for the investigations in volunteer subjects and patients

 - Several laboratories equipped for preclinical studies with everything required for anaesthesia and physiological monitoring as well as histology

 - A large number of work stations for post-investigation image analyses

 - Two PET cameras that are coupled with computer tomographs (CT), one of which a micro PET/CT camera

 - Two magnetic resonance imaging (MRI) cameras : one of high field (3 Teslas), the other of very high field (7 Teslas)

 - An apparatus that maps the electro-encephalographic signals in the human brain

-The purpose of Cyceron is to mutualize the competences, experiences as well as the technical and financial contributions of the members of its governing council so as to :
+The purpose of Cyceron is to mutualize the competences, experience as well as the technical and financial contributions of the members of its governing council so as to :

-- To exploit the technological infrastructure and facilities, principally with the field of the central nervous system.
+- To exploit the technological infrastructure and facilities, principally within the field of the central nervous system.
 The topics range from molecular investagions to the study of the entire organ in vivo.
 (1)

 - To house acknowledged research units of the national research organisms.
 These research units should be specialized in basic, experimental or clinical neuroscience